-Landlords cannot apply for the HOPE Program, but they can refer distressed tenants to the program for eligibility screening and referral.
-Renters can apply online at www.hope.nc.gov or by calling (888) 9ASK-HOPE or (888) 927-5467.
+Landlords cannot apply for the HOPE Program, but they can refer distressed tenants to the program.
+Landlords may complete a Landlord Assistance Inquiry Form to request that the HOPE Program follows up with their renter to start the application process.
+If you need help completing this form, or have multiple tenants you would like the HOPE Program to contact, please call the HOPE Program Call Center at (888) 9ASK-HOPE or (888) 927-5467.
 If the tenant qualifies for rent assistance, their landlord will be contacted by the HOPE Program to complete the Landlord and Tenant Agreement and W-9 tax form.